ecatkins/instabilly/README.md

 ## App Summary

 ## Recommendation Engine
 * User 0 at time 0 will have no friends to develop recommendations.
-Everything will have to be purely built off ...* A
+Everything will have to be purely built off user's current spotify playlist and any preferences they might indicate in their profile.
+* At the start we can probably use EchoNest to generate some random playlists/albums/songs based on these initial recommendations
+* From there we can consider a number of ways to update recommendations...
+    * Music based on their friends playlists/saved songs
+    * People who they are not friends with on the site, but have similar music tastes
+    * A like / dislike button on any recommendations that we provide them.
+This information would probably have to be stored in a database.
+If a song is marked positively / negatively, that increases / decreases the weighting on that particular artist and genre of music for that user (also could potentially be used as a weighting factor for people with similar tastes)
+* Weighting / ranking system
+    * Based on a combination of the previous three recommendation factors?
+    * Score out of 100
+    * Include a bias for new music
+    * Then how do we ensure we are constantly serving new music to the user?

 ## Front End